-- Notes: 1.
+Notes: 1.
 The Indices of Aggregated Sales are the weighted sum of "sales at department stores and supermarkets," "new passenger-car registrations," "sales of household electrical appliances," "outlays for travel," and "sales of food service industry," where the weights come from household expenditure in the family income and expenditure survey.
 These indices of aggregated sales consist of the series including and excluding the effects of the increase in the number of stores.
-Indices "including the effects of the increase in the number of stores" reflect the fluctuations in sales due to changes in the number of stores caused by the opening and closing down of businesses (indices "including the effects of the increase in the number of stores" aim to capture consumption trends only from stores for which sales data can be obtained continuously. - 2.
-Sales indicators in nominal terms are deflated by the corresponding items of the price indices. - 3.
-Seasonally adjusted by X-12-ARIMA. - (2) Aggregate Supply of Consumer Goods
+Indices "including the effects of the increase in the number of stores" reflect the fluctuations in sales due to changes in the number of stores caused by the opening and closing down of businesses (indices "including the effects of the increase in the number of sales at convenience stores).
+On the other hand, those "excluding the effects of the increase in the number of stores" aim to capture consumption trends only from stores for which sales data can be obtained continuously.

+- 2. Sales indicators in nominal terms are deflated by the corresponding items of the price indices. - 3.
+Seasonally adjusted by X-12-ARIMA. - 4.
+Data for 2008/Q1 figures are those of January in terms of quarterly amount.

+(2) Aggregate Supply of Consumer Goods